prabinKh/Linear-Regression/README.md

+🌟 Amazon Clothing Sales: Unveiling Insights with Linear Regression 🌟 🚀 Project Overview
-This project analyzes customer data for an Amazon clothing sales platform to determine whether to focus efforts on the mobile app or website.
-Using linear regression, we predict the "Yearly Amount Spent" based on numerical features like average session length, time on app, time on website, and length of membership.
+Welcome to an exciting journey into the world of Amazon clothing sales!
+This project dives deep into customer data to help decide: should we supercharge our mobile app or revamp our website?
+Using the power of linear regression, we predict the "Yearly Amount Spent" based on key factors like session length, app usage, website time, and membership duration.
+Get ready to uncover game-changing insights!
-Dataset
+🎨 The Dataset: A Treasure Trove

 Source: output.csv
-Columns:
+Golden Columns:
-Email: Customer email (dropped for analysis)
+Email: Customer emails (dropped for analysis)
-Address: Customer address (dropped for analysis)
+Address: Customer addresses (dropped for analysis)
-Avatar: Customer avatar (dropped for analysis)
+Avatar: Unique avatars (dropped for analysis)
 Avg.
-Session Length: Average time spent in styling sessions (float) Time on App: Time spent on the mobile app (float)
-Time on Website: Time spent on the website (float) Length of Membership: Duration of customer membership (float) Yearly Amount Spent: Target variable, amount spent annually (float)

-Rows: 500
-Null Values: None

-Dependencies

-Python 3.x
-Libraries:
-pandas: Data manipulation and DataFrame operations
-numpy: Numerical computations
-matplotlib.pyplot: Plotting and visualization
-seaborn: Advanced statistical visualizations
-sklearn: Machine learning tools (train_test_split, LinearRegression)

-Steps

-Data Loading and Cleaning

-Load output.csv into a pandas DataFrame (customers) Drop non-numerical columns: Email, Address, Avatar Resulting features: Avg.
-Session Length, Time on App, Time on Website, Length of Membership
-Target: Yearly Amount Spent

-Exploratory Data Analysis

-Use customers.describe() and customers.info() to understand data distribution and types
-Visualizations:
-Jointplot: Time on Website vs. Yearly Amount Spent
-Jointplot: Time on App vs. Yearly Amount Spent
-Hex bin jointplot: Time on App vs. Length of Membership
-Pairplot: All numerical features
-Linear model plot: Yearly Amount Spent vs. Length of Membership

-Data Preparation

-Define features (X): Avg.
-Session Length, Time on App, Time on Website, Length of Membership Define target (y): Yearly Amount Spent
-Split data into training (70%) and testing (30%) sets using train_test_split (random_state=101)

-Model Training

-Create a LinearRegression model instance (lm)
-Fit the model on training data (X_train, y_train) Extract coefficients to understand feature importance

-Prediction and Evaluation

-Predict on test set (X_test) using lm.predict() Visualize real vs. predicted values with a scatterplot Coefficients indicate the impact of each feature on Yearly Amount Spent

-Key Findings

-Coefficients from the model:
+Session Length: Time spent with stylists (float) Time on App: Minutes on the mobile app (float)
+Time on Website: Minutes browsing the site (float) Length of Membership: Loyalty in years (float)
+Yearly Amount Spent: The star of the show—annual spending! (float)

+Scale: 500 dazzling rows
+Quality: Zero missing values—pure, clean data!

+🛠️ Tools of the Trade

+Python 3.x: The engine of our adventure
+Powerhouse Libraries:
+pandas: Crafting data with finesse
+numpy: Crunching numbers like a pro matplotlib.pyplot: Stunning visualizations
+seaborn: Elegant, insightful plots
+sklearn: Machine learning magic

+🌈 The Journey: Step by Step

+Data Prep: Polishing the Gem

+Load output.csv into a sparkling customers DataFrame Trim the extras: Drop Email, Address, and Avatar
+Focus on the stars: Avg.
+Session Length, Time on App, Time on Website, Length of Membership Target the prize: Yearly Amount Spent

+Exploration: A Visual Feast

+Peek at stats with customers.describe() and customers.info() Dazzling Visuals:
+Jointplot: Time on Website vs. Yearly Amount Spent—a subtle dance
+Jointplot: Time on App vs. Yearly Amount Spent—a fiery connection Hex Bin Plot: Time on App vs. Length of Membership—a honeycomb of insight
+Pairplot: A gallery of all numerical features
+Linear Model Plot: Yearly Amount Spent vs. Length of Membership—a trend to behold

+Gear Up: Splitting the Data

+Features (X): Avg.
+Session Length, Time on App, Time on Website, Length of Membership Target (y): Yearly Amount Spent
+Split with flair: 70% training, 30% testing via train_test_split (random_state=101)

+Training: Unleashing the Model

+Summon a LinearRegression model, named lm
+Train it on X_train and y_train—watch it learn!
+Reveal the coefficients: The secret sauce of feature impact

+Prediction: The Grand Reveal

+Predict with lm.predict() on X_test
+Visualize the magic: Scatterplot of real vs. predicted values Coefficients light the way to strategic brilliance

+💡 Dazzling Insights

+Model Coefficients:
 Avg.
-Session Length: ~26.33
+Session Length: ~26.33—solid influence
-Time on App: ~38.53
+Time on App: ~38.53—a shining star
-Time on Website: ~0.16
+Time on Website: ~0.16—a faint whisper
-Length of Membership: ~61.35
+Length of Membership: ~61.35—the crown jewel

-Insight: Length of Membership and Time on App have the strongest positive influence on spending, while Time on Website has minimal impact.
-This suggests focusing efforts on the mobile app experience.
+Big Reveal: Length of Membership and Time on App drive spending to the skies, while Time on Website barely nudges the needle.
+The mobile app is your golden ticket!

-Usage
+🎉 How to Dive In

-Install dependencies: pip install pandas numpy matplotlib seaborn scikit-learn Ensure output.csv is in the working directory
+Install the magic: pip install pandas numpy matplotlib seaborn scikit-learn Place output.csv in your working directory
-Run the Python script to:
+Run the script to:
-Load and clean data
+Clean and prep the data
-Visualize relationships
+Feast on vibrant visualizations
-Train the linear regression model
+Train a stellar linear regression model
-Evaluate predictions

-Notes

-The scatterplot of real vs. predicted values helps assess model fit Adjust test_size or random_state in train_test_split for different splits Ensure matplotlib.pyplot is imported to avoid NameError in plotting

-Recommendation
-Based on the model, prioritize the mobile app experience, as Time on App has a significantly higher coefficient (38.53) compared to Time on Website (0.16), indicating a stronger relationship with customer spending.
+Witness prediction power